TriplyDB/Documentation/docs/triply-etl/publish/index.md

 The following options can be specified to configure the destination behavior:

 <dl>
+  <dt><code>mergeGraphs</code></dt>
+  <dd>Whether the results of the new graph should be added to the old graph without overwriting it.
+The default value is <code>false</code>.</dd>
   <dt><code>overwrite</code></dt>
   <dd>Whether the graphs that are being uploaded by TriplyETL should replace any existing graphs with the same name in the dataset.
 Graphs appearing in the dataset with a different name than those uploaded by TriplyETL are kept.
 The default value is <code>false</code>.</dd>
   <dt><code>synchronizeServices</code></dt>
-  <dd>Whether active services should be automatically synchronized once new data is uploaded.
-The default value is <code>false</code>.</dd>
+  <dd>Whether or more active services should be automatically synchronized once new data is uploaded.
+The default value is <code>false</code>.
+This value can be changed to `true`, to automatically synchronize all services.
+Alternatively, this value can be set to a string that names a specific services, to automatically synchronize only that specific service.</dd>
   <dt><code>triplyDb</code></dt>
   <dd>A configuration object describing a TriplyDB instance that is different from the one associated with the current API Token.
 (See the section on <a href="#configuring-multiple-triplydb-instances">configuring multiple TriplyDB instance</a> for more information.)</dd>
   <dt><code>truncateGraphs</code></dt>
   <dd>Whether to delete all graphs in the dataset before uploading any graphs from TriplyETL.
 Notice that this will also remove graphs that will not be re-uploaded by TriplyETL.
-The default value is <code>false</code>.</dd>
-  <dt><code>mergeGraphs</code></dt>
-  <dd>Whether the results of the new graph should be added to the old graph without overwriting it.
 The default value is <code>false</code>.</dd>
 </dl>

 ## Local data destinations

 TriplyETL supports publishing RDF output into a local file.
 This is not often used, because files lack many of the features that TriplyDB destinations support, such as:

 - The ability to browse the data.
 - The ability to query the data.